These Halloween cookies use only 4 ingredients each and include 4 different fun, festive, and, most importantly, delicious ideas!

 Halloween cookies decorated to look like spiders.

-To make Spider Halloween Cookies from scratch:
+How To Make Spider Halloween Cookies From Scratch:

 Easy Spider Cookies

-Prep Time 15 minutes
+Prep Time: 15 minutes

-Cook Time 10 minutes
+Cook Time: 10 minutes

-Chilling/Set-up Time 1 hour
+Chilling/Set-up Time: 1 hour

-Total Time 25 minutes
+Total Time: 1 hour 25 minutes

-Servings 24 cookies
+Servings: 24 cookies

 Ingredients

-• 24 whoppers malted candies
+• 24 Whoppers or other malted candies

 • 14 chocolate-covered raisins